top of page

 No data available

-Overall, Water quality in the Inner Harbour (0.78) scored slightly lower than the 2022 report card, however, the overall grade (good, B) remained unchanged.
-This score was calculated by aggregating the three sub-indicator and associated measure scores (Physiochemical – pH and turbidity, Nutrients – total nitrogen, total phosphorus and dissolved metals, and dissolved metals – aluminum, copper, lead, manganese, nickel and zinc).
+Overall, Water quality in the Inner Harbour (0.83) scored higher than the 2023 report card, however, the overall grade (good, B) remained unchanged.
+This score was calculated by aggregating the three sub-indicator and associated measure scores (Physicochemical – pH and turbidity, Nutrients – total nitrogen, total phosphorus and dissolved metals, and dissolved metals – aluminium, copper, lead, manganese, nickel and zinc).

-Within the Physiochemical sub-indicator, Inner Harbour received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value range.
-This zone received a score of 0.46 and poor grade (D) for turbidity indicating that average turbidity was above the guideline value.
+Within the Physicochemical sub-indicator, Inner Harbour received a score of 1.00 and a very good grade (A) for pH, indicating that the average pH was well within the guideline value range.
+This zone received a score of 0.51 for turbidity, and improved to a satisfactory grade (C) in 2024 from a poor grade (D) in 2023.

-For Sediment quality, Inner Harbour received an overall score of 0.93 and a very good grade (A), also a similar result to the previous year.
-This score was calculated by aggregating one sub-indicator and associated measure scores (Metal and metalloids – arsenic, cadmium, copper, lead, mercury, nickel and zinc).
+For Sediment quality, Inner Harbour received an overall score of 0.93 and a very good grade (A), a similar result to the previous year.
+This score was calculated by aggregating measure scores (Metal and metalloids – arsenic, cadmium, copper, lead, mercury, nickel and zinc).

-In 2023, six of the seven Metal and metalloid sub-indicator measures received very high scores (0.93–1.00) and very good grades (A) and reflect all concentrations were well below guideline values.
-One measure – arsenic – received a score of 0.58 and a satisfactory grade (C), indicating that concentrations of arsenic in the Inner Harbour are within guideline value.
+In 2024, six of the seven Metal and metalloid sub-indicator measures received very high scores (0.89–1.00) and very good grades (A) and reflect all concentrations were well below guideline values.
+One measure – arsenic – received a score of 0.60 and a satisfactory grade (C), indicating that concentrations of arsenic in the Inner Harbour were also below the guideline value.

 HABITATS